Email with Postfix, Courier and MySQL on Debian 5 (Lenny)

 This guide has been deprecated and is no longer being maintained.

 The Postfix mail transfer agent (MTA) is a high performance, open source email server system.
-This guide will help you get Postfix running on your Linux VPS, using Courier for IMAP/POP3 service and MySQL to store information on virtual domains and users.
+This guide will help you get Postfix running on your Linode, using Courier for IMAP/POP3 service and MySQL to store information on virtual domains and users.

 Secure IMAPS and POP3S services are supported with this configuration, along with support for encrypted SMTP connections.
 This guide is largely based on Falko Timme’s excellent Postfix and Courier guide, with some packages omitted (such as quota support, as this requires rebuilding Postfix and many organizations have no need for quotas).
 Other steps have been clarified with additional explanations.
 This guide does not cover SpamAssassin or webmail software installation, although you may reference other resources to add support for these features.